3 Easy Pieces

 Data Courtesy: St. Louis Federal Reserve (FRED)

 From 1980-1999, Treasury yields and dividend yields behaved alike.
-The trend line above, covering these years, has a statistically significant R-squared of 0.84 (84% of the move in dividend yields can be explained by moves in the 10-year yield).
+The trend line above, covering these years, has a statistically significant R-squared of 0.84 (84% of the move in dividend yields can be explained by moves in the ten-year yield).
 Since the year 2000, that relationship has all but disappeared.
 The R-squared for the post-financial crisis era is a meaningless .02.

 Around the year 2000, dividend yields appear to have hit a floor ranging from 1-2%, despite a continued decline in Treasury yields.
 The reason for this is that many companies want to entice investors with higher dividend yields.
 As such, they raised dividends to keep the dividend yield relatively attractive.
 Had the regression of the 1980-1999 era held, dividend yields would be below 1% given current Treasury yields.